 Has the Google Analytics Bounce Rate Been Bounced?

-If getting rid of the Google Analytics bounce rate has you bouncing up and down from happiness, then my guess is that your site had a high bounce rate to begin with.
+If the disappearance of the Google Analytics bounce rate has you bouncing up and down from happiness, then my guess is that your site had a high bounce rate to begin with.

 Is ‘bounce rate’ important?
-Yes.
-It is a metric used by Google Analytics to monitor the interaction visitors have with your website and theoretically shows whether or not your site is worth visiting.
+Yes, because it is a metric used by Google Analytics to monitor the interaction visitors have with your website and could indicate to Google whether or not your site is worth visiting.

-But now with Google Analytics changing from UA (Universal Analytics) to GA4 (Google Analytics 4) there were talks about the bounce rate metric being removed.
+But now with Google Analytics changing from UA (Universal Analytics) to GA4 (Google Analytics 4) there were talks about the Google Analytics bounce rate metric being removed.

-Before digging into that, let’s take a step back and quickly rehash why performance of your website matters, how to measure performance, what the bounce rate is, and most importantly – what replaces bounce rate, if anything at all?
+Before digging into that, let’s take a step back and quickly rehash why performance of your website matters, how to measure performance, what the Google Analytics bounce rate actually is, and most importantly – what replaces bounce rate, if anything at all?

 Why Does Website Performance Matter?